-- Who have a special educational need and/or disabilities (SEND) or health conditions - Are a young carer - Who could experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see Section 11) - who have ongoing unexplainable and/or persistent absences from education - Whose parent/ carer has expressed an intention to remove them from school to be provided with elective home education (EHE).
+- 1. who have a special educational need and/or disabilities (SEND) or health conditions - 2. who are a young carer - 3. who could experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - 4. have English as an additional language - 5. are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - 6. are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - 7. are asylum seekers - 8. are at risk due to either their own or a family member's mental health needs - 9. are looked after or previously looked after (see Section 11) - 10. who have ongoing unexplainable and/or persistent absences from education - 11. whose parent/carer has expressed an intention to remove them from school to be provided with elective home education (EHE).